Markgian06/Markgian06/README.md

 <details>
 <summary>:rocket: Click to see more information...</summary>
 <br>
-<p align="justify">I am excited to begin my journey as a Bachelor of Science in Information Systems Student.
+<p align="center">I am excited to begin my journey as a Bachelor of Science in Information Systems Student.
 I have always  been interested in the world of programming.
 I have strengths in Web Development, currently working with HTML, and CSS, and learning JavaScript for responsiveness.
 Additionally, I'm currently  learning to advance my programming skills in Java and Python.
 I am also in Graphic Design, using Figma, and Adobe tools like Photoshop.
 My key attributes include Time Management, Adaptability, Problem Solving, and Collaborative abilities. </p>
 </details>

 ###